lightward/mechanic-tasks/docs/auto-create-collections-by-product-type-or-vendor/README.md

 _For example:_
 A new product is added with a vendor of "ACME".
 If a collection with that exact title does not already exist, then the task will create it with a title of "ACME" and add a rule of "vendor = ACME", which will allow Shopify to auto-populate the collection.

-The task may also be run manually to gather _all_ of the product types and vendors in your shop, and then making the same decisions on whether to create new collections and publish them.
+Optionally, choose to run the task daily, and it will query for _all_ of the product types and/or vendors in your shop, and make the same decisions on whether to create new collections and publish them.
+Running the task manually has the same effect as a daily run.

 ## Installing this task